• Facebook

 More potato recipes

-Did you try these miso potatoes?
+Did you try these miso garlic mashed potatoes?

-If you loved these miso garlic mashed potatoes I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
+If you loved these garlic miso mashed potatoes I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

-For more great Platings and Pairings recipes, be sure to follow me on InstagramTikTokPinterest and Facebook.
+For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.

 Swirled miso mashed potatoes in bowl sprinkled with chives.